Alex9779/IKEA-Samla-Inserts/README.md

 That's where the values come from.

 I have the best printing results with these setting because that way I get two perimeter lines for the outer walls and the grid walls.
+(40% perimeter overlap allowed.)

 I also tried using a 0.8mm nozzle with just one line for the walls.
-Layer adhesion was pretty good with litterally no cooling (10% fan speed) but I had issues with the moving paths and retractions leading to non-touching walls so I can't recommend this.
+Layer adhesion was pretty good with literally no cooling (10% fan speed) but I had issues with the moving paths and retractions leading to non-touching walls so I can't recommend this.

 I am still playing with the print settings to get a nice bottom finish and good wall adhesion.
 Still I think two perimeters for a wall are better than printing just one wall line.